Division of Gastroenterology & Hepatology

 Gastroenterology & Hepatology Fellowship

 Jefferson offers a highly competitive three-year comprehensive training in gastroenterology and hepatology.
-Last year, more than 500 applications were received to fill four trainee positions.
-The program is designed to produce superior subspecialists equipped to pursue academic careers emphasizing either clinical or bench research.
+We receive hundreds of applications yearly to fill four trainee positions.
+The program is designed to produce superior subspecialists equipped to pursue academic careers emphasizing clinical research.
 The Jefferson Gastroenterology & Hepatology Fellowship affords ample inpatient and ambulatory experiences necessary to develop exceptional clinical and endoscopic skills.
 A clinical or basic science project supervised by a full-time faculty member is an integral component of the fellowship training.

 Objectives